meriac/openbeacon-ng/_includes/index_main.md

 ## Open Hardware for Open Beacons!

-Till end of November we are giving away 42 [tags](/device.html#download) for free.
-To ensure that only the people that actually care get a free tag, please send a **hand written postcard** with a real stamp to:
+Till end of November we are giving away 42 tags for free.
+To ensure that only people that actually care get a free tag, please send a **hand written postcard** with a real stamp to:

 > Milosch & Brita Meriac
 > 1 Neath Farm Court
 > GB-CB1 3EX Cambridge
 > United Kingdom

 Please make sure to include your email address in the postcard so we can ask you for your address.
-We will take the nicest postcards and publish them here - all published postcards get a tag.
+We will take the nicest postcards and publish them here - all published postcards get a free tag.
 If your postcard is exceptionally nice, we'll bend the 42-tag-rule :-).
-Only the postcards which we'll choose to put on our website will get a free tag.

 For everyone else - please wait a few days so we can sort out [online ordering](/device.html) for the tags.
 Any kind of support for our project is highly appreciated.